survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 - [The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application's dependency graph.
 It can be run locally as well.
 - [Statoscope](https://statoscope.tech/) is comparable to the official analyse tool except for the lack of a graph view and it comes with additional filters to understand the output better.
-- [webpack-deps-tree](https://restrry.github.io/webpack-deps-tree/static/) displays webpack module graph.
-Using the tool you can understand how modules of your bundles are related to each other.
 - [circular-dependency-plugin](https://www.npmjs.com/package/circular-dependency-plugin) lets you detect cycles in the module graph.
 Often this implies a bug, and it can be a good idea to refactor cycles out.
 - [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser) is a bundler independent tool for analyzing project dependencies.
 - [madge](https://www.npmjs.com/package/madge) is another independent tool that can output a graph based on module input.
 The graph output allows you to understand the dependencies of your project in greater detail.